 Of course, parents are not puppets.
-While the parent may purchase or download material that is highly structured and inflexible, by the very nature of homeschooling parents are constantly faced with the realities of their children's lives, their boredom, their changing interests.
+While the parent may purchase or download material that is highly structured and inflexible, by the very nature of home schooling parents are constantly faced with the realities of their children's lives, their boredom, their changing interests.
 Here, chat rooms and Internet resources become even more important.
 Advice manuals, prayers, suggestions for how one should deal with recalcitrant children, and biblically inspired inspirational messages about how important the hard work of parenting is and how one can develop the patience to keep doing it-all of this provides ways of dealing with the immense amount of educational and especially emotional labor that home schooling requires.

 The technology enables women who may be rather isolated in the home due to the intense responsibilities of home schooling to have virtual but still intimate emotional connections.
-It also requires skill, something that ratifies the vision of self that often accompanies home-schooling parents: we do not need 'experts'; with hard work and creative searching we can engage in a serious and disciplined education by ourselves.
-Thus, the technology provides for solace-acknowledging and praying for each other's psychic wounds and tensions-while at the same time enhancing one's identity as someone who is intellectually worthy, who can wisely choose appropriate knowledge and values.
-What may seem like a form of anti-intellectualism is in many ways exactly the opposite.
-Its rejection of the secular expertise of the school and the state is instead based on a vision of knowledgeable parents, and especially mothers, who have a kind of knowledge taken from the ultimate source-God.
+It also requires skill, something that ratifies the vision of self that often accompanies home schooling parents.
+We don't need "experts"; with hard work and creative searching we can engage in a serious and disciplined education of ourselves and by ourselves.
+Thus, the technology provides for solace, acknowledging and praying for each other's psychic wounds and tensions-and at the same time enhances one's identity as someone who is intellectually worthy, who can wisely choose appropriate knowledge and values.
+What, hence, may seem like a form of anti-intellectualism is in many ways exactly the opposite.
+Its rejection of the secular expertise of the school and the state is instead based on a vision of knowledgeable parents and especially mothers who have a kind of knowledge taken from the ultimate source-God.